 We want God to materialise and personally fix things, but sometimes he expects us to be the answer to some of those prayers.
 We speak with him, we follow Jesus, we embrace the Spirit and that’ll have an impact.
 And bad things will still happen, but at least we won’t paint God as an impotent deity on a cloud through our refusal to let him change us.

 We see what happens through our prayers: people open up their places of worship to serve as shelter and support, they cook meals and collect toys and go out and fill shopping trollies full of toiletries and clothes.
-They weep when the words have run out and mourn with those who mourn, because the cumulative effect of all those prayers is Jesus shining through.
+They weep when the words have run out and mourn with those who mourn, rage with those who rage and cry out for justice, because the cumulative effect of all those prayers is Jesus shining through.

 Thoughts and prayers are important only insofar as they are real.
 If we’re passionate about them, if we use them to let God get into our bones, then maybe our Tweets will mean more.
 Maybe, one day, we’ll be changed.